VSTO & .NET & Excel

 Microsoft Chart Control for .NET

-Filed under: .NET & Excel, Charts components, VSTO & Excel — Dennis Wallentin @ 10:39 am
+Filed under: .NET & Excel, Charts components, VSTO & Excel — Dennis M Wallentin @ 10:39 am

 In 2007 Microsoft aquired Dundas Data Visualization but Dundas still remains as a standalone company.
 What matters is that by acquiring Dundas Microsoft got access to all the Dundas .NET controls.
 Last year Microsoft made the Chart control available for free.
 Originally the Chart control comes from Dundas but Microsoft has done an update of its code base so it fits better with Visual Studio.